SuperElastix/SimpleElastix/Documentation/source/HelloWorld.rst

 :code:`sitk.ReadImage()` is the generic image file reader of SimpleITK which loads an image from disk and pass a SimpleITK image object to SimpleElastix.
 You can apply any SimpleITK filter to the fixed and moving image before passing them to SimpleElastix.

 The final parameter :code:`"translation"` specifies the desired type of registration.
-In the next section we will take a close look at parameter maps and examine what what happens under the hood when you specify this parameter.
+In the Parameter Maps section we will take a close look at parameter maps and examine what what happens under the hood when you specify this parameter.
 It is obvious from the figure below that a translation transform is sufficient to align these images.

 .. _fig2: